AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Results

 \subsection{Dependence of Elo rating on the probability of dropout}

-I examine the change in the skill of AlphaZero with the DNN damaged by dropout.
-Dropout refers to ignoring units selected at random and is used to make the value and the policy inaccurate in this experiment.
-Dropout is inserted to the head part of the DNN as shown in Fig. \ref{fig:network_dropout}.
-The DNN's weights of AlphaZero with dropout is the same as AlphaZero used in Sec. \ref{sec:results_Elo}.
-AlphaZero with dropout plays the games with AlphaZero, MCTS1, MCTS2, Minimax, and Random.
-Opponent's Elo ratings are fixed to the values in Tab. \ref{tab:elos}.
+This subsection examines the change in the skill of AlphaZero with the DNN damaged by dropout.
+Dropout refers to ignoring units selected at random and is used to render the value and policy inaccurate in this experiment.
+A dropout was inserted into the head part of the DNN, as shown in Fig. \ref{fig:network_dropout}.
+The DNN weights of AlphaZero with dropout are the same as those of AlphaZero used in Sec. \ref{sec:results_Elo}.
+AlphaZero with dropout plays games with AlphaZero, MCTS1, MCTS2, Minimax, and Random.
+The opponent's Elo ratings were fixed to the values in Tab. \ref{tab:elos}.
 AlphaZero with dropout plays 50 games with each opponent (25 games when AlphaZero with dropout is the first player and 25 games when AlphaZero with dropout is the second player).

 Figure \ref{fig:dropout} shows the dependence of the Elo rating of AlphaZero with dropout on the probability of dropout.
 The Elo ratings of AlphaZero with dropout decrease with the probability of dropout.
 This result shows that we can weaken AlphaZero using dropout.
-However, AlphaZero with dropout is also stronger than Random even though the probability of dropout is 0.95.
+However, AlphaZero with dropout is still stronger than Random, even though the probability of dropout is 0.95.